-The proposed project is considered to be proposed at a size and scope which is neither a direct or indirect detriment to the quality of the environment through reductions in habitat, populations, or examples of local history (through either individual or cumulative impacts).
+The proposed project is considered not to be a direct or indirect detriment to the quality of the environment through reductions in habitat, populations, or examples of local history (through either individual or cumulative impacts).

-The proposed project does not have the potential to degrade the quality of the environment or reduce the habitat of wildlife species and will not threaten plant
+The proposed project does not have the potential to degrade the quality of the environment or reduce the habitat of wildlife species and will not threaten plant communities or endanger any floral or faunal species.
+Furthermore, the proposed project will have no potential to eliminate important examples of major periods in history.